Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics: Evaluation

 \figurename~\ref{figure:electronic_switch_slowdown} shows the speedup of a system that implements intra-rack disaggregation with emerging photonics with an additional 35 ns latency to and from DDR4 and \ac{HBM} memory compared to a similar system that uses modern electronic switches instead.
-85 ns is the lowest case for electronic switches and corresponds to a four-hop PCIe Gen5 network or a single-hop Anton 3 network.
-As shown, for \ac{CPU} benchmarks if we only take into account ``medium'' from PARSEC to avoid counting PARSEC benchmarks three times, the average speedup for in-order \acp{CPU} is 12.7\% and the maximum 76\%.
-For \ac{OOO} compute cores, the average is 23.9\% and maximum 78.3\%.
-For \acp{GPU}, the average and maximum are both 61.5\%.
-This analysis clearly shows the adverse impact of the additional latency of electronic switches and further motivates the use of photonics for intra-rack resource disaggregation.
-Furthermore, the four electronic switches of this analysis consume at least many tens of Watts of power, which is multiple orders of magnitude higher than our photonic solution.
+85 ns is currently the lowest latency for electronic switches and corresponds to a four-hop PCIe Gen5 network or a single-hop Anton 3 network.
+As shown, for \ac{CPU} benchmarks, if we only take into account ``medium'' from PARSEC to avoid counting PARSEC benchmarks three times, the average speedup for in-order cores is 9\% and the maximum 41\%.
+For \ac{OOO} compute cores, the average is 15\% and the maximum 45\%.
+We notice that electronic switches increase the \ac{LLC}'s total miss cycles by approximately 100\% to 150\%.
+For \acp{GPU}, the average and maximum are both 61\%.
+These results show that the reduced latency of photonics compared to electronic switches has a significant application impact, making disaggregation with photonics more attractive.